-The first legal agreement has already been signed and will see SCBF receive £400,000 a year during wind farm construction from the Viking community Fund, starting in September 2020.
+The first legal agreement was signed in May 2020 and will see SCBF receive £400,000 a year during wind farm construction from the Viking community Fund, starting in September 2020.
 The developers believe construction will finish in 2024 – but the agreement allows funding to continue if there are delays.

 This money will be used by SCBF to operate an Advance Grant Scheme to support projects supported by one of Shetland’s community councils.
 In the first year the four community councils that have a turbine in their area – Tingwall Whiteness and Weisdale, Sandsting and Aithsting, Delting, and Nesting and Lunnasting – will have £50,000 to support projects.
 The other 14 community councils will have £10,000.

 SCBF will also use the funding to operate the scheme, run its administration and to develop a full Business Plan which is needed before the second legal agreement, for the main core funding of £2,214,500 a year, can be signed.